GluuFederation/docs-oxd-prod/3.1.3/sources/index.md

 ![oxd-local-architecture](./img/oxd-local.jpg)

 ### https-extension (optional)
-`oxd-https-extension` is an optional component.
-When enabled, the HTTPS extension enables secure communication to oxd APIs over the web, making it possible for many apps across many servers to leverage a central oxd service for OAuth 2.0 security.
+When enabled, the https-extension enables secure communication to oxd APIs over the web, making it possible for many apps across many servers to leverage a central oxd service for OAuth 2.0 security.

 ![oxd-https-architecture](./img/oxd-https.jpg)